justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/13 - AltServer.md

 ## Installation
 1. Head to the AltServer-Linux release page [here](https://github.com/NyaMisty/AltServer-Linux/releases) and download the `AltServer-aarch64` binary.
 2. Next, head to the netmuxd release page [here](https://github.com/jkcoxson/netmuxd/releases) and download the `aarch64-linux-netmuxd` binary.
-3. Place the two binarys within our `alt-server` folder.
+3. Place the two binaries within our `alt-server` folder.
 You can do this easily if you have Netatalk installed or an alternative method of your choice.
-4. While in our `alt-server` folder inside the terminal, enter the following to make the binarys executable:
+4. While in our `alt-server` folder inside the terminal, enter the following to make the binaries executable:
     ```
     chmod +x AltServer-aarch64
     chmod +x aarch64-linux-netmuxd